How to Formulate a search question

 Vers la page française

 Medical science evolves quickly, so the training that you receive in medical school will be outdated – sometimes in crucial areas – by the time you are in practice.
 So, rather than base medical practice on what you were taught in medical school (which will soon be many years ago!), the idea is to base it on current medical research and knowledge.
 A podcast on 'Bad Medicine' outlines the reasons why evidence-based medicine has become so central.
+"We know that we know far less than we don't know."

 Evidence-Based Medicine (EBM): "The conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients." –David Sackett.